KenKundert/why-invest-in-bitcoin/README.rst

 which means they can lend more than they have in savings.
 Much more.
 How is it that they can lend more than they have?
 Their license to practice fractional reserve banking gives them the right to create money.
-So, someone comes in and asks to borrow a million dollars, if the bank agrees agree they simply put a million dollars into the borrower's account.
+So, someone comes in and asks to borrow a million dollars, if the bank agrees they simply put a million dollars into the borrower's account.
 The million dollars did not exist before it was placed in the account, and as the loan is paid off it disappears again.
 This is the meaning of the phrase 'monetizing debt'.
 Debt literally becomes money.
 A large portion of our money supply is created by people taking out loans.
 Since the banks are creating the money they lend, there is little to constrain how much they lend.
 Nominally there is a reserve requirement; typically 10%, which means they can loan out 10 times as much as they have.
 But even this rule does not really limit them in practice, as the Fed will simply